linogaliana/pocker/README.md

 # How to use `pocker` image in continuous integration

-This repository proposes two files that can be used as `.gitlab-ci.yml` in `gitlabCI_examples` directory:
+This repository proposes two files that can be used as `.gitlab-ci.yml` in `gitlabCI` directory:

 * `complete_configuration.yml`: if you want your CI in gitlab to start from the scratch (rocker image).
 This rebuilds the
 * `simple_configuration.yml`: if you want to skip the configuration